Outcome 1

 Best handoff

-If you move forward with SwiftRoot, the implementation conversation starts from validated workflow reality.
+If you move forward with SwiftRoot, the implementation conversation starts from validated workflow reality and a clear AI role.